knowlesy/phpipam/README.md

         --admin-username testadmin \
         --output json

-Create a Mysql Database - This will prompt you to confirm the creation of a pribate dns press 'Y'
+Create a Mysql Database - This will prompt you to confirm the creation of a private dns press 'Y'

     az mysql flexible-server create \
     --name $project-mysql \